 Traffic Management Plan

-The approved development shall be carried out in accordance with the details approved under 18/00741/AOD as amended by 19/02559/AOD unless otherwise agreed in writing with the local planning authority.
+The approved development shall be carried out in accordance with the Traffic Management Plan approved under 18/00741/AOD as amended by 19/02559/AOD unless an alternative or amended Traffic Management Plan is agreed in writing with the local planning authority.

 Reason: To prevent obstruction of the public highway surrounding the site and internal roads used by buses, taxis, delivery vehicles, cyclists and pedestrians and avoid accidents.